build-trust/ockam/documentation/architecture/decisions/0007-rust-error-handling.md

 ```

 There are following rules for creating errors:
-  - DOMAIN_NAME is a static &str that is chosen for specific crate and must be unique, therefore its value should be tied to crate name to avoid duplicates.
+  - DOMAIN_NAME is a static &str that is chosen for specific crate and must be unique, therefore its value should be tied to crate's name to avoid duplicates.
-  - For no_std environments there is no &str error domain, therefore there is also DOMAIN_CODE, that has same uniqueness constraint and is added to every error code.
+  - For no_std environments there is no &str error domain, therefore there is also DOMAIN_CODE, that has same uniqueness constraint and is added to every error number.
   - Error code is a number that is sum of DOMAIN_CODE and a unique error number specific to given error cause for this crate.
 Usually Error number is designed as an enum with first member being None (0).

 ## Consequences